 At the General Meeting of 11 May 2016 (Item 8.1.1 refers) Council resolved as follows:

 That the petition be received and referred to a committee or the Chief Executive Officer for consideration and a report to the local government.

-Chief Executive Officer advised that a report will be presented to a future General Meeting for consideration.
+A report will be presented to a future General Meeting for consideration.

 7 PUBLIC PARTICIPATION